physrisk/website-source/articles/2013/cellular-network.md

-Cellular network is a network, topology of which has well pronounced groups of nodes (in a similar manner as we have seen core and periphery in the [core-periphery networks](/core-periphery-network-models "Core-periphery network models")), which are connected with distinct topology.
+Cellular network is a network, topology of which has well pronounced groups of nodes (in a similar manner as we have seen core and periphery in the [core-periphery networks]({filename}/articles/2013/core-periphery-network-models.md)), which are connected with distinct topology.
 The distinctness of the topology might be minor - larger density of the edges between the nodes might be enough.
 Look at [Fig. 1](#attachment_2510) below.
 The separate group of nodes are so well pronounced that it appears that they were grown separately and only then joined to form the network.

-![Fig.
-1: Example of a cellular network.
-In this figure we see 9 marked (using distinct colors) "cells" of nodes.](/uploads/2013/cellular-network.png "Example of a cellular network.
+![Fig.  1: Example of a cellular network.
+In this figure we see 9 marked (using distinct colors) "cells" of nodes.]({static}/uploads/2013/cellular-network.png "Example of a cellular network.
 In this figure we see 9 marked (using distinct colors) 'cells' of nodes."){#attachment_2510}

 Why are the cellular networks intuitive?
 Imagine that people live on the island (example taken from \[cite id="Jackson2005JEEA"\]).
 Moving by